 If the Rocky Mountains are Colorado’s defining geographic feature, skiing and snowboarding must be its signature activities.
-Colorado is, after all, the number one destination for skiing in the country and home to America's Best Skiing.
+Colorado is, after all, the number one destination for skiing in the country and home to America's best ski resorts and ski vacations.

 1. Our Ski Season is Longer